wbteve/stream-plot/README.md

 ----------

 - Install all dependencies.
+- Clone this project
 - See src/streamplot_test*.py for examples.
-Run "python streamplot_test2.py" in the command line.
+Run "python src/streamplot_test2.py" in the command line.
+- To use stream-plot in your own project, include the file 'src/streamplot.py' and folders 'src/galry' and 'src/qtools' in the root of your script.

 Shortcuts
 ---------